davidaellis/UsageLoggerPublished/README.md

 Sample data and supplementary R-code for analysis are available in the folder 'Data' above.
 Note: the password to decrypt raw unprocessed data is L8l%Y%!b-4hW

-Customise how the app works [here](https://usageloggersetup.netlify.app/ )
+Customise how the app works [here](https://usageloggersetup.netlify.app/)

 Decrypt data [here](https://usageloggerdecryptwebsite.netlify.app/)

-An extensive walkthrough can be found [here](https://u-log-walk.netlify.app/)
+An extensive walk through can be found [here](https://u-log-walk.netlify.app/)

 ## Customisation